Lartu/chText/README.md

  - The `chText` type also includes a `loadFile` method to load a text file into a `chText`.
 You can use it like `chText myText.loadFile("myFile.txt");`.
 That method returns true if the file was successfully loaded (and false otherwise).

  ## License
-This license has been created by Marín del Río and released under the MIT License.
+This license has been created by Martín del Río and released under the MIT License.
 Use it however you like!